 Although the festival doesn’t offer balloon rides, you can go up a few stories in a tethered balloon.
 From 6:30–7:30 a.m. (or until the fuel runs out), attendees can rise 20–30 feet (6–9 m) in the air.
 These “tethered rides” offer some of the adrenaline rush of flying with nothing more than hot air— while staying safely roped to the ground.

 Tethered rides are free, but offered on a first-come, first-served basis, so hurry across the field after launch to secure a spot in line.
 (Pro tip: Kids usually rush for the hot-air balloons in fun shapes, so lines for classic balloons are typically shorter.)

 Not an early riser?
 The Night Glow showcases these humongous hot-air balloons each evening of the festival at dusk.
 As pilots burn propane to fill the balloons, the flames light up the night.
 Festival program director Kristin Romelhardt suggests laying out a blanket and relaxing in the glow.

 More Than Hot-Air Balloons

 If you sleep through your alarm, there’s still plenty to see and do at the Festival of Balloons.
 Beginning at 10 a.m. each day, a fair-like vibe awaits, complete with carnival rides.
-If giant slides and upside-down rides aren’t your thing the Rogue Ales Beer Garden serves award-winning brews beginning at 5 p.m.
+If giant slides and upside-down rides aren’t your things the Rogue Ales Beer Garden serves award-winning brews beginning at 5 p.m.